apache/sdap-nexus/docs/quickstart.rst

 .. code-block:: bash

-  docker run -d --name nexus-webapp --network sdap-net -p 8083:8083 ${REPO}/sdap-nexus-webapp:${WEBAPP_VERSION} python3 /incubator-sdap-nexus/analysis/webservice/webapp.py --solr_host="http://host.docker.internal:8983" --cassandra_host=host.docker.internal --cassandra_username=cassandra --cassandra_password=cassandra
+  docker run -d --name nexus-webapp --network sdap-net -p 8083:8083 ${REPO}/sdap-nexus-webapp:${WEBAPP_VERSION} python3 /incubator-sdap-nexus/analysis/webservice/webapp.py --solr_host="http://solr:8983" --cassandra_host=cassandra --cassandra_username=cassandra --cassandra_password=cassandra

 .. note:: If you see a message like ``docker: invalid reference format`` it likely means you need to re-export the ``WEBAPP_VERSION`` environment variable again.
 This can happen when you open a new terminal window or tab.